 There are some very nice hiking trails in the Dawson Wildlife Management area accessed from Monument Rd. with 4 waterfalls on Falls Creek.
 As of January 2012 access requires a GORP pass which must be purchased in advance.
 They can be bought online or at retailers http://www.georgiawildlife.com/Georgia-Outdoor-Recreational-Pass.

 (Note-Google Maps show the summit to be on Sourwood Circle.
 From looking at county property tax records it appears that is incorrect.
 It is at the end of Monument Road.)

-Well, the red tape is rather substantial.
-The southern approach is through the Big Canoe Resort Community, which is private.
-In order to drive through the gate, you either have to be a resident or know one.
+Well, the red tape is rather substantial from the south.
+You either have to be a resident or know one.
 An option exists where you could park at the shopping center on Steve Tate Road (just south of the North Gate), and then either head in via foot or bike.
 The Big Canoe Resort is an extensive development of vacation homes.
 For being heavily developed I thought it is very tastefully done with a lot of natural screen hiding the homes and natural areas preserved.

 External LinksWikipedia Entry: Here